-3.3.13 Table 3-4 below outlines the TEMPro growth rates that were applied to the previous 2012 data where no more recent count data was available.
-One more recent count is available for 2014, hence a factor is provided for 2014 to 2017, again based on TEMPro
+3.4.4 Table 3-4 below outlines the TEMPro trip end growth rates (factored using NTM traffic growth rates) that were applied to the previous 2012 data where no more recent count data was available.
+One more recent count is available for 2014, hence a factor is provided for 2014 to 2017, again based on TEMPro.